acli/shairport-sync/TROUBLESHOOTING.md

 ### Sync is slightly off!
 Please see [Adjusting Sync](./ADVANCED%20TOPICS/AdjustingSync.md).

-### Shairport Sync does not appear on the Apple device
+### Shairport Sync does not appear as a speaker
+Please
-Please check that the WiFi interface is up, and that Shairport Sync and the Apple device are on the same WiFi network.
+1. Check that the WiFi interface you expect Shairport Sync to be using is up.
+2. Check that Shairport Sync and the Apple device are on the same WiFi network.

 ### WiFi adapter running in power-saving / low-power mode